nyfix/OZ/examples/Readme.md

 > The Qpid middleware bridge does NOT clean-up properly, and will often core at shutdown.

 ## OZ API
 The `oz` namespace defines several classes designed to provide a simple, easy-to-use introduction to OpenMAMA and OZ.
+These classes greatly simplify the OpenMAMA API and significantly flatten its learning-curve.

 Class | Description
 ----- | -------------